 Pre-Labor Acupuncture-How to Avoid Medical Induction

-I’ve been lucky enough to work with many pregnant women and have had a lot of success using a pre-labor protocol that was created by Debra Betts, a renowned midwife and acupuncturist from New Zealand.
+Over the years, we have been lucky enough to work with many pregnant women and have had a lot of success using a pre-labor protocol that was created by Debra Betts, a renowned midwife and acupuncturist from New Zealand.
 Most of the women who get this treatment go into labor “on time” usually by 40-41weeks, and have had relatively short (less than 12 hours which is short in my book) and often unmedicated labors.
-First time mothers may go past 40 weeks but in my practice I have had very few Mom’s who have been induced medically.
+First time mothers may go past 40 weeks but in our practice, we have had very few Mom’s who have been induced medically.

 The treatment commences at about 36-37 weeks gestation and ends at the onset of labor.
 Treatment consists of a core group of acu-points that help facilitate muscle relaxation, a softening of the cervix and relaxation for the mind.
-During treatment I also addresses other issues that may be affecting the woman.
+During treatment, we also address other issues that may be affecting our patients.
 This could be reflux, insomnia, back pain etc…

 A recent study showed a 35% reduction in the number of inductions, (for first-time mothers this was a 43% reduction) and a 31% reduction in the epidural rate.
 When compared to a local midwifery practice (with no acupuncture) there was 32 % reduction in emergency Cesarean Sections and a 9% increase in normal vaginal births.
 Read the full study here.